Add a new automation

 - Change user lifecycle state: This option enables you to change the user lifecycle to Suspended, Deactivated, or Deleted.
 Users who are manually reactivated or unsuspended must log in or they will be impacted by the next automation cycle.
 Setting the Change user lifecycle state in Okta to Deleted is irreversible.

 The Activate option becomes available after you configure all the required conditions and at least one action.

-Active automations are run using the configured schedule settings for that automation.
-The email automation is performed once on the same user for a period of 30 days.
+Active automations are run using the configured schedule settings for that automation, except for email automation, which is performed once on the same user for a period of 30 days.
 To edit an automation, deactivate it first.